Updated June 6, 2023

 What is 3D Cell Reference in Excel?

 3D Reference in Excel allows users to choose the same cell from different and multiple worksheets.
 In order to use reference in excel, we can choose the same cell or range of cells from different sheets just by selecting the name of the worksheet.
-For example, we have 3 worksheets different number values and the name of worksheets are First, Second and Third.
-Now if we want to sum the values of this worksheet without selecting the cell from there, we can use their names like FIRST: THIRD with the cell with want to add.
-If we want to sum the value of cell location A1 then we must use the range in SUM function as FIRST: THIRD!A1.
+For example, we have 3 worksheets with different number values, and the name of the worksheets are First, Second and Third.
+Now, if we want to sum the values of this worksheet without selecting the cell from there, we can use their names like FIRST: THIRD with the cell with want to add.
+If we want to sum the value of cell location A1, then we must use the range in the SUM function as FIRST: THIRD!A1.

 How to Use 3D Cell Reference in Excel?

 The best way to learn a concept is through examples.
 Let us take a look at a few examples to get a better understanding.

 - Let us assume we have a list of prices for a group of products in Sheet 1, which has been renamed to “Price List”, as shown below.

 - Now, we also have the number of products sold or the Sales Volume defined in another tab – Sheet 2, which has been renamed to Sales Volume.

 - Now we wish to calculate the total sales for each product in Sheet 3, which has been renamed to Total Sales.

 - Now the next step is to go to Cell B2 and then type the formula = after this; we need to change the reference to sheet 1, where the price list is defined.
 Once the cell reference has been set, we will need to select the price for the first product; in this case, it is Product 1.

 - As we can see, in the function bar, we have the cell reference pointing to the Price List sheet, which is the first sheet.
-On closer examination, we see that it refers to not just the Price List sheet, but also to cell B2 which is the Sales of Product 1.
+On closer examination, we see that it refers to the Price List sheet and cell B2, which is the Sales of Product 1.